 - recurrent episodes of blood in the urine

-- In a simple prostatectomy, your doctor makes an incision in your abdomen or perineum, which is the area behind the scrotum.
-The inner part of your prostate is removed, leaving the outer part behind.
-This procedure is done using general or spinal anesthesia.
-Hospitalization may last for five to 10 days.
+- Simple prostatectomy: Your doctor makes an incision in your abdomen or perineum, which is the area behind your scrotum.
+The inner part of your prostate is removed, leaving the outer part.
+After this procedure, you may have to stay in the hospital for up to 10 days.

-- Transurethral incision of the prostate (TUIP) starts off similar to TURP, but the prostate isn’t removed.
+- Transurethral incision of the prostate (TUIP): This is similar to TURP, but your prostate isn’t removed.
 Instead, a small incision is made in your prostate that will enlarge your bladder outlet and urethra.
 The incision allows urine to flow more freely.
-People aren’t always required to stay in a hospital with this procedure.
+You aren’t always required to stay in a hospital with this procedure.

 - urinary stones